After you have dragged items from the project tree to the analysis pane, you will have data results displayed.

 - If this is a single item, it will show the results of that item.

 When a more complex table is created, a contextual green arrow appears in the top-left cell of that table.
-Clicking it presents you with a list of options that can then be applied.
+Clicking it presents a list of options that can be applied.
 These might include nest/unNest, grid, stack, and switch.

 In this article